JADawson/DS_GCData_WK3Project/README.md

 ##PART 2 - Loading the Raw Data, Merging the columns of the test and training sets, binding the rows to get a complete data table.
 ###---------------------------------------------------------------------------

-### Load the data table library and the dplyr library
+### Load the data table library and the sqldf library
 library(data.table)

 install.packages("sqldf")